ilblogdicristiangallo/apn-web-html_ipk/README.md

 Responsive layout for smartphones and tablets

 # Requirements

-OpenWrt router 4G
+OpenWrt router with 4G-5G modem

-QMI-compatible modem (cdc-wdm)
+QMI-compatible modem (cdc-wdm) or ModemManager-compatible modem

-WAN interface using qmi protocol
+WAN interface configured as qmi or modemmanager

+# Installation
-# Installation: Method 1: WinSCP (Windows)
+# Method 1: WinSCP (Windows)

 Connect to your router using WinSCP:

 Protocol: SCP

-Hostname: 192.168.1.1
+Host: 192.168.1.1

 Port: 22